MiaTothova/Belly-Kick-/README.md

 ![](https://github.com/MiaTothova/Belly-Kick-/blob/main/images/responsive.png)

 ## UX
 I aimed to create a simple blog app aimed at pregnant moms and dads or people trying to concieve.
+It is aimed at anyone interested in this topic.

 #### The ideal client:
 * Adults